 Keeping children safe

-- Many young people access social networking sites from their mobiles.
+- Many young people access social media sites from their mobiles.
 Before launching these services we make sure that content providers have put the right safeguards in place.
-If any unsuitable content (including images and music downloads) does appear on our mobile broadband service, we'll remove it within four hours of it coming to our attention.
+If any unsuitable content (including images and music downloads) does appear on our mobile broadband service, we will remove it within four hours of it coming to our attention

-We work closely with the Internet Watch Foundation (IWF), which runs a hotline for reporting websites that contain illegal images of children.
-Anyone attempting to access a site identified as illegal by the IWF is denied access and will receive a warning message highlighting that their activity is illegal.
-We continue to report any inappropriate or illegal mobile web pages to the Virtual Global Taskforce (VGT) and we've worked with the Child Exploitation and Online Protection Centre (CEOP) to publicise specific requests for information when a child is at risk.
+Vodafone is on the Executive Board of the UK Council for Child Internet Safety and play an active role in setting the safety agenda.
+We also work closely with the Internet Watch Foundation (IWF), which runs a hotline for reporting websites that contain illegal images of children.
+Anyone attempting to access a site identified as illegal by the IWF is denied access and will receive a message warning them that their activity is potentially illegal.

 Help and advice